NetRider88/POS-Billing/README.md

 - Review the `generate_invoices.py` file for the `INTEGRATOR_RULES` dictionary and exclusion logic.

 ### Download links not working (404 error)
-- Ensure the `exports` directory exists in the project root.
+- Ensure the `exports` and `invoices` directories exist in the project root.
 - Check the Flask application console for any errors related to file serving.